Switch from Acetaminophen for Arthritis

 A March 2010 study in the American Journal of Managed Care, The Role of Acetaminophen in the Treatment of Osteoarthritis, concluded that the comparative efficacy of acetaminophen for arthritis and NSAIDS favors NSAIDS, “although this appears to be an effect of greater efficacy in patients with more severe symptoms.”
 The study showed acetaminophen with a low rate of adverse events (AE) and that the rate of AE was “much higher with NSAIDS.”

 Acetaminophen overdose causes irreversible Injury to the liver and death

 While acetaminophen side effects are rare when taken as directed, toxicity from overdose is a real issue, especially from chronic long-term use.
-The principal hazard of acetaminophen toxicity is the potential to cause serious ADEs, including fatally destroying the liver at about 2.5 times the recommended daily dose, and in some cases smaller doses.
+The principal hazard of acetaminophen toxicity is the potential to cause serious adverse drug events (ADEs), including fatally destroying the liver at about 2.5 times the recommended daily dose, and in some cases smaller doses.

 Drug ineffectiveness, side effects makes switching to supplements easy choice